itenium-be/sql-training/SOLUTIONS.md

 ```

-- Select the year of the worldcup in which the most penalties were score
+- Select the year of the worldcup in which the most penalties were scored

 ```sql
 SELECT TOP 1 s.name, COUNT(g.id) AS penalty_count